 PAER supports the development of multi-center research programs at CWRU, Cleveland Clinic, University Hospitals, MetroHealth, and affiliated community resources.

 Over the past several years, basic researchers and clinicians in major Cleveland institutions have united to form the Program for Autism Education and Research (PAER), in collaboration with major community partners, garnering over $5 million for new research into Autism Spectrum Disorders (ASD).
 Read more about our work.

-Are you the parent of a child with autism spectrum disorder?
+Are you the parent of a child with a neurodevelopmental condition?

 The Program for Autism Education and Research (PAER) at Case Western Reserve University has entered a research partnership with The Hartwell Foundation initiative: “Kids First” autism project.